 Programming to be announced

 Don’t miss former Tower of Power vocalist Ellis Hall, and his amazing five-octave range, as he takes a musical journey through the sounds of Ray Charles, Motown and more.

 The Naples Philharmonic Pops series is generously endowed by Mike and Anne Armstrong.

-Chafetz maintains an ongoing special relationship with the Naples Philharmonic and annually leads a variety of their concerts, including Holiday Pops and Patriotic Pops.
-In the summers, Chafetz spends his time at the Chautauqua Institution, where he conducts the annual Fourth of July and Opera Pops concerts with the Chautauqua Symphony Orchestra in addition to his role as that orchestra’s timpanist.
-When not on the podium, Chafetz makes his home near San Francisco with his wife, Ann Krinitsky.
-Chafetz holds a bachelor’s in music performance from the College-Conservatory of Music at the University of Cincinnati and a master’s from the Eastman School of Music
+In the summers, Chafetz spends his time at the Chautauqua Institution, where he conducts the annual Fourth of July and Opera Pops.
+Chafetz makes his home near San Francisco, CA, with his wife, Ann Krinitsky.
+Chafetz holds a bachelor’s degree in music performance from the College-Conservatory of Music at the University of Cincinnati and a master’s from the Eastman School of Music.